mayankchoubey/deno-in-2-hours/README.md

 ![](https://github.com/mayankchoubey/deno-in-2-hours/blob/ebbba967ddd3abd2593069bc794c70ab21fbc3a8/deno%20in%202%20hours%20-%20cover.png)

-# Deno in 2 hours

 > Learn all about Deno in just 2 hours

-> All the code is shown for async calls wherever the function is available in both async and sync variants.
+> All the sample code is shown for async calls wherever the function is available in both async and sync variants, otherwise, it's sync.
 Sync calls are mentioned wherever they are available.

 ## Introduction
 Deno is a simple, modern, and secure runtime for JavaScript and TypeScript applications that uses V8 and is built in Rust.
 Deno is a complete toolchain that ships as a single executable.
 It runs in a sandbox and supports Typescript out the box.
-Deno 1.0 was made generally available in May'2020.
+Deno `1.0` was made generally available in May'2020.
+The latest release of Deno is `1.9.0`.

 ## Installation
 Deno installs as a single executable with no dependencies.
 It can be easily installed either directly or using package managers on all the supported platforms.

 ### Direct
-For Mac and Linux, the shell command is:
+For Mac and Linux, use `curl` and `shell` commands:

 `curl -fsSL https://deno.land/x/install/install.sh |  sh`

-For windows, the PowerShell command is:
+For windows, use `powershell` command:

 `iwr https://deno.land/x/install/install.ps1 -useb | iex`

-An installation error may come if `unzip`is not installed.
+An installation error may come if `unzip`is not installed on Mac or Linux.
 To install `unzip` use the following command:

 |OS|Command  |
 |--|--|